lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Symbiosis co-evolution.
-How does _N. azollae_ compare to other known examples.
+How does _T. azollae_ compare to other known examples.
  * Exception in Li et al tree?
    - compare to chloroplast, how about mitochondrium?
  * Common introduction in the genus.